microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 To integrate this into our application, let's take the following steps:

-1. First, lets make the call to the Open AI services and store the message in a variable called `response_message`.
+1. First, let's make the call to the Open AI services and store the message in a variable called `response_message`.

    ```python
    response_message = response["choices"][0]["message"]